arbor-sim/arbor/doc/fileformat/serdes.rst

 Reading data is a bit more involved, as writing data might be partial and work only in conjunction with proper setup beforehand.
 Thus, one needs to take care when overwriting values.
-The sotrage is polled for the next key using ``std::optional<key_type> next_key`` and the keys are converted using ``from_key`` to the native key type.
+The storage is polled for the next key using ``std::optional<key_type> next_key`` and the keys are converted using ``from_key`` to the native key type.
 Example